Montana off from competition until hosting Washington State on Jan. 31

 It could be argued that Ascher and Montana ignored step one completely.
 In his first season Ascher led the Grizzlies to a record of 8-13 and a spot in the Big Sky Conference tournament.

-In the three years since, Montana has gone 10-12, 11-12 and 14-8, all while playing an increasingly competitive nonconference schedule.
-The Grizzlies have played themselves to the cusp of winning big.
+In the four years since, Montana has gone 10-12, 11-12, 14-8 and 15-8, all while playing an increasingly competitive nonconference schedule.
+During that time, the Grizzlies have gone 27-7 in Big Sky Conference matches, with a 9-1 league record in 2013.

-The 2011-12 season was one of the best in program history.
-It started successfully during the fall tournament schedule when Heather Davidson and Laurence Pelchat advanced to the doubles championship match of the ITA Mountain Regional in Las Vegas and earned a midyear No. 3 region ranking.
+The 2012-13 season was one of the best in program history.
+A successful fall season resulted in Heather Davidson and Laurence Pelchat earning a No. 10 doubles spot in the ITA Mountain Region rankings and Haley Driver receiving a No. 18 singles ranking.

-Ascher's teams have posted a 3.1 GPA or better in seven of his eight semesters.
+Ascher's teams have posted a 3.1 GPA or better in nine of his 10 semesters on campus, and his players have 17 times been named Academic All-Big Sky Conference.

 Prior to taking the job at Montana, Ascher spent two years at Portland State, where he coached both the men's and women's teams.
 Ascher was hired by PSU in the summer of 2006 to rebuild a Viking tennis program that had been eliminated for budget purposes in 2002.